MicrosoftDocs/customer-insights/ci-docs/journeys/developer/user-authentication-events-api.md

   - developer
 ---

-# User authentication using events API
+# User authentication using events API in outbound marketing

 [!INCLUDE [consolidated-sku-rtm-only](.././includes/consolidated-sku-rtm-only.md)]

 [!INCLUDE [azure-ad-to-microsoft-entra-id](../includes/azure-ad-to-microsoft-entra-id.md)]

+> [!IMPORTANT]
+> This article only applies to [outbound marketing](/dynamics365/marketing/user-guide).

 The events API supports user authentication with Microsoft Entra ID.
 To link the events API to your Microsoft Entra ID, you need to add your `Microsoft Entra ID Client ID` and `Microsoft Entra ID Metadata Endpoint` to your `web application setting`.
 More information: [Creating a Microsoft Entra ID tenant and adding a web application to the tenant](event-management-aad-b2c-setup.md#creating-a-microsoft-entra-id-tenant-and-adding-a-web-application-to-the-tenant)